jarviscanada/jarvis_data_eng_TanyaNantsa/core_java/jdbc/README.md

 # Test
 The database was set up with the name stock_quote, and tables were created according to the ER Diagram included above.
-To test the implemented CRUD class for each table, I designed unit tests for both the QuoteDao and PositionDao class named QuoteDao_Test and PositionDao_Test.
+To test the implemented CRUD class for each table, I designed unit tests for both the QuoteDao and PositionDao classes named QuoteDao_Test and PositionDao_Test.
 I wrote unit tests, which implemented JUnit, that did not mock the JBDC connection.
 For each test, test data was created and inserted into the test database.
 This data included various stock quotes and positions.
 After executing specific